bentranter/binding/ruby/README.md

 Calling C from Ruby
 ---

 Calling C from Ruby is pretty similar to the other languages in this repo - you write some C, write a function that maps function names, and generate a shared object so link with the Ruby runtime.
-However, Ruby has a utility to generate Makefiles based on your C code, which makes life about a million times easier, sicne there's no need to write an insane Makefile yourself.
+However, Ruby has a utility to generate Makefiles based on your C code, which makes life about a million times easier, since there's no need to write an insane Makefile yourself.

 The Ruby code for this is incredibly simple: